 Here are seven things to do when you’re in the area.

-1. Learn About The Pioneers At The Archway
+1. The Archway

 Crossing Interstate 80, The Archway celebrates the pioneers’ westward migration across the plains.
 Three major pioneer trails passed through Nebraska — the Oregon, California, and Mormon Trails — and each followed a similar route to the Rocky Mountains.